The church at Hohenzollernplatz Berlin

 Church with weekly market

 The Church at Hohenzollernplatz is an outstanding example of expressionist church architecture.
-It was built in 1930-33 under the Chilehaus architect Fritz Höger according to Ossip Klarwein‘s design and consecrated on 19 March 1933.
+It was built in 1930-33 under the Chilehaus architect Fritz Höger according to a design by Ossip Klarwein and inaugurated on March 19, 1933.

-By then, Höger, who sympathised with National Socialism, had already dismissed Klarwein, his Jewish head designer (Klarwein succeeded in emigrating to Palestine in 1934).
+Höger, who recommended himself in vain to the National Socialist building policy, was denounced because of his Jewish main design architect Klarwein.
+They parted ways and Klarwein emigrated to Palestine in 1934.
 After war damage and reconstruction, the building was listed in 1966 and renovated in 1990-91; the stained glass of the side windows was created by the director, stage designer and painter Achim Freyer.

 “God’s Power Station”

-The church building focuses the Hohenzollernplatz on itself and, with its 66m-high tower (including the cross) on the north side of the choir, it creates a dominant urban landmark.
+The church building focuses the Hohenzollernplatz on itself and, with its 66m high tower (including the cross) on the north side of the choir, creates a dominant urban landmark.
+Get to know the “God’s Power Station”.

 The high, narrow structure appears compact and monumental, that is why the church was also called “God’s Power Station”.
-It is brick-clinkered with red-violet, partly gilded “Bauedelsteine” (“building gems”, Höger).
+It is clinkered with red-violet, partly gilded “Bauedelsteine” (Höger).

 A uniform, narrow sequence of buttresses (pilaster strips) runs around the long sides like a somewhat lower casing up to the entrance side.
-It conceals the church windows and frames the striking façade with its ogival portal by semi-circular staircase tower pylons.
+It conceals the church windows and frames the striking façade with the pointed arch portal with semicircular stair tower pylons.

 The entrance opens onto the square via a monumental flight of steps.
 The elevation is due to the church hall in the basement.
 Its windows, being flush with the side-aisle walls, form another narrow and low projection along the building.